 In the afternoon we proceed on a sight-seeing tour of New Delhi.
 Our first stop is Qutab Minar, the highest minaret in India.
 From here our next stop is Humayun's tomb, built by mother of Emperor Akbar.
 It is believed that it was this mausoleum, which inspired Shah Jahan to build the Taj Mahal.
 Later, we drive past India Gate, Presidential Palace (Rashtrapati Bhavan) and Parliament House.
 Afterwards return to hotel for an overnight stay.

 Day 3 Delhi – Jaipur

 Check out from the hotel after breakfast and drive to Jaipur.
 Assistance will be provided upon arrival at the Jaipur hotel.
-The rest of the day is at leisure to explore the colorful markets of the pink city.
+Rest of the day is at leisure to explore the colorful markets of the pink city.
 Overnight stay is at the hotel.

 Day 4 Jaipur

 After breakfast we leave for an excursion to Amber Fort.
 A major attraction at Amber is the Elephant Ride (subject to availability) all the way up to the Fort entrance.
 This journey on caparisoned elephants is bound to enrich your memories about the royal lifestyle of the Maharajas and leave you with a truly unforgettable experience.
 En route to Amber Fort, you will have a brief photography stop at Hawa Mahal - the Palace of Winds.

 In the afternoon, we visit Maharaja's City Palace, the former royal residence part of which is converted into a museum.
 A small portion is still used by the royal family of Jaipur.
 Later visit the Jantar Mantar, which is the largest stone and marble crafted observatory in the world built by Jai Singh from 1728 to 1734.
 We finish our city tour with a walk through the busy lanes of the city.
 Afterwards return to the hotel for overnight stay.